Real Estate

 Buying property in Hungary: summed up

-1. Foreigners buy real estate in Hungary to preserve and increase their capital, get a residence permit in an EU country, and travel to the Schengen Area without a visa.
+1. Foreigners purchase real estate in Hungary to preserve and increase their capital and obtain a residence permit in an EU country.

-2. The Hungary residence permit can be issued to investors who buy a property worth at least €500,000.
-The status is given for 10 years to the investor and their family members.
+2. A Hungary residence permit is available to investors who buy property worth at least €500,000.
+The permit is valid for 10 years and applies to the investor and their family.

-3. A local lawyer acting on the buyer's behalf must accompany a purchase and sale process in Hungary.
-Only a lawyer has the right to close a real estate contract, obtain a purchase acquisition permit from the Land Registry, and register the property.
+3. A local lawyer must accompany the purchase process, as only a lawyer can close the real estate contract, obtain the acquisition permit from the Land Registry, and register the property.

-4. Additional expenses when buying a property amount to about 10% of the transaction value: taxes, administrative fees, and lawyer, notary, and translator fees.
+4. Additional expenses amount to about 10% of the transaction value, covering taxes, administrative fees, and lawyer, notary, and translator fees.

-5. Only foreigners with a residence permit in one of the EU countries can apply for a mortgage in Hungary.
+5. Only foreigners with a residence permit in an EU country can apply for a mortgage in Hungary.

 Frequently Asked Questions